 - A. A short wrench will work, however we prefer the feel and comfort of the long 5/16" open ended wrench.
-This is used to loosen or tighten interconnection hose (10974) to the 7mm fitting on the inner body, and to connect the pipe assembly (10957) to the water in hose. - B. Also use this wrench to connect the torch's water-cooled nozzle assembly to the interconnection hoses.
+This is used to loosen or tighten interconnection hoses (10974 & 13971) to the 7mm fitting on the inner body. - B. Also use this wrench to connect the torch's water-cooled nozzle assembly to the interconnection hoses.